ANTH 111 Introduction to Biological Anthropology 3 Units GE

 Course Attributes: Upper Division

-ANTH 495 Proseminar in Applied Anthropology 3 Units
+ANTH 495 Applied Anthropology 3 Units

 Prerequisite: ANTH 303 or faculty permission.
 Typically Offered: Inquire at department